Santalum album

 The light green calyx gradually turns dark red.
 Some calyces have four sepals and some have five.

 Santalum album is a small tropical tree, and the traditional source of sandalwood oil.
 It is native to Indonesia (Java and the Lesser Sunda Islands), the Philippines, and Western Australia.
 It is commonly known as the white sandalwood or Indian sandalwood.
-It was one of the plants exploited by Austronesian arboriculture and it was introduced by Austronesian sailors to East Asia, Mainland Southeast Asia and South Asia during the ancient spice trade, becoming naturalized in South India by at least 1300 BCE.
+It was one of the plants exploited by Austronesian arboriculture and it was introduced by Austronesian sailors to Mainland Southeast Asia, South Asia and East Asia, during the ancient spice trade, becoming naturalized in South India by at least 1300 BCE.
 It was greatly valued for its fragrance, and is considered sacred in some religions like Hinduism.
 The high value of the species has caused over-exploitation, to the point where the wild population is vulnerable to extinction.
 Indian sandalwood still commands high prices for its essential oil owing to its high alpha-santalol content, but the lack of sizable trees has essentially eliminated its former use for fine woodworking.
 The plant is long-lived, but harvest is only viable after many years.